|Elliott Sound Products||Project 52|

 Figure 6 - Fundamental, Plus Distortion Waveforms

 The distortion voltages were amplified by 100 times for clarity.
 The odd-order distortion measures 40.81mV (408.1uV), and even-order distortion was 33.05mV (330.5uV) - remember, the displayed and measured distortion was amplified by 100.
 The discontinuity at the beginning of the waveforms (which start at 12.5ms rather than zero) is because of the notch filter.
-Because it has a high Q, the waveform suffers from considerable transient distortion, and the last remainder is visible on the trace.
+Because it has a high Q, the waveform suffers from considerable transient distortion when it's applied, and the last remainder is visible on the trace.

 Using the formula above, distortion can be calculated ...

 THD% = ( 408.1uV / 705mV ) x 100 = 0.058% (odd-order)